"To the latter end of a fray and the beginning of a feast"

 Renewal forms and dues are due by March 1.

 The website has a long overdue new feature: a Champions Page.
 Check it out.

 We still have the tournament draws (from 2001 to 2004) available on-line (including all of the results), thanks to the Java Kid.
 We are re-locating the links, however.

 "On the court, tennis players exchange not only ground strokes but lots of information.
 It's a richly interactive sport, both verbally and non-verbally.
 If players communicate clearly, simply, and consistently, the game will proceed more quickly, and with less fuss and misunderstanding.
 Here are a few guidelines that can make the game more fun, friendly, and fair for all...."

 We've had some requests to run Craig Lambert's piece, sampled above, on Tennis Communication.
 (We'd better leave this link up on the newspage permanently.)

-The Yearbook link will take you to the last newspage from 2008.
+Yearbook link will take you to the last newspage from 2005.
 From there you can see the whole of the Persistent Archive of last year's news.

 Website Note: The time and temperature icon below is a link to a Boston weather site.

 Website Note II: The honey-comb icon is also a link.
-It takes the clicker to an archive of all the past news pages so that said clicker can read the news pages for the whole year (2009).
-The less-than link (<) next to the honeycomb icon will take clickers to the previous issue of this year's newspage.
+It takes the clicker to an archive of all the past news pages so that you can read the news pages for the whole year (2004).
+The less-than link (<) next to the honeycomb icon will take you to the last issue of the newspage.